TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. tip::

-    A *Service* is often used to implement functionalities that are needed on multiple places in your extensions and are not related to one Domain Object.
+    A *Service* is often used to implement functionalities that are needed in multiple places in your extensions and are not related to one Domain Object.

     Services are often stateless.
-In this context that means that their function does not depend on previous access.
-This does not rule out dependency to the "environment".
-In our example you can be sure, that a verification by :php:`isLoggedIn()`
+In this context, that means that their function does not depend on previous access.
+This does not rule out the dependency on the "environment".
+In our example, you can be sure, that a verification by :php:`isLoggedIn()`
-    always leads to the same result, regardless of any earlier verification - given that the "environment" has not changed (considerably), e.g. by the Administrator logging out or even losing his access rights.
+    always leads to the same result, regardless of any earlier verification - given that the "environment" has not changed (considerably), e.g., by the Administrator logging out or even losing his access rights.

     Services usually can be built as *Singleton* (:php:`implements t3lib_Singleton`).
 You can find
-    detailed information to *Singleton* in chapter 2 in section "Singleton".
+    detailed information on *Singleton* in chapter 2 in section "Singleton".

-    The :php:`AccessControlService` is not Part of
+    The :php:`AccessControlService` is not part of
     the Domain of our extension.
 It "belongs" to the Domain of the Content Management System.
-There are Domain Services also of course, like a Service creating a continuous invoice number.
+There are Domain Services also, of course, like a Service creating a continuous invoice number.
 They are usually located in `EXT:my_ext/Classes/Domain/Service/`.